Have you ever seen snow fall on an already warm car? It melts instantly.

 One of the great benefits of an electric radiant heating system is the thinness of the heating element (5/16” for mats and 1/4” for cables).

-Each surface type will have a different cross section with suggested depths, which you can check out here.
+Each surface type will have a different cross section with suggested depths.

 One great option for keeping the spacing of snow melting cables consistent throughout an installation is to attach them with zip-ties or wire twists to a framework like a rebar frame or wire mesh.